CLI for JFrog Distribution

 --server-id

-[Optional] Artifactory server ID configured using the config command.
+[Optional] Artifactory Server ID configured using the 'jf config' command.

 --sync